rduvql/vscode-jumper/README.md

 ## Feature Overview

-jumper provide fast cursor movement to non-empty lines of code
+Jumper provides fast cursor movement to non-empty lines of code

+It also gives the ability to move the cursor direcly to errors in document

 ![alt](https://raw.githubusercontent.com/rduvql/vscode-jumper/master/images/demo.gif)